mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 <a href="http://localhost:8080/swagger-ui.html" target="_blank">http://localhost:8080/swagger-ui.html</a>

 And try to insert a book (Try out button).
-In the bookAuthorization parameter write anything ("key" for example).
+In the bookAuthorization parameter, write anything ("key," for example).

 Then you receive an error.

 ![oauth2Post](/assets/images/oauth2Post.jpg){:class="img-responsive"}

-Why this happens?
-Well, we need to tell openapi that configure security.
+Why does this happen?
+Well, we need to tell OpenAPI that configures security.

 <div>
 {%- include inArticleAds.html -%}
 </div>

-### Configure openapi and oauth2
+### Configure OpenAPI and Oauth2

 Open OpenApiConfig class and add the new code.